batect/batect/README.md

 * default to a configuration file path of `decompose.yml` / `crane.yml` (ie. don't require the user to specify it every time)
 * run image builds in parallel and only show summary of build progress (unless image build fails, in which case show full output)
 * start dependencies in parallel
+* overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to come up for tests, but less frequently if that container is used in production)

 ### Other
 * rename everything to 'Crane'